top of page

 WHAT HAPPENS DURING THE SERVICE?

 The service will last just over an hour, and will follow an Anglican liturgy that includes prayer, song, scripture, a short sermon, and communion.
 "Liturgy" simply means "the work of the people," and it really is—many hands and voices come together each week in our worship.
 We follow the Renewed Ancient liturgy that begins on page 123 in the 2019 Book of Common Prayer.
 The words of the liturgy and song lyrics are provided via link in the Zoom chat for those online.
 Need more detailed Zoom instructions?
 Read this.

 WHAT KIND OF MUSIC?

+We value participation over perfection in our musical worship.
 For a small church, we are rich in musicians from many musical traditions.
 Together, they lead us in musical worship that is a mix of traditional hymns and chants, contemporary praise songs, and songs from the various languages and cultures that comprise our congregation and our neighborhood.
-Not everyone will know every language or every song, and that's perfectly alright—in fact, it's wonderful!
+Not everyone will know every language or every song, and that's perfectly alright.
 Those occasional unfamiliar languages, rhythms, or choruses remind us that we are part of a multi-lingual, multi-ethnic, multi-cultural community of worshipers around the world.